-Does the State plan to introduce special support measures in the field of taxation for taxpayers after the end of emergency situation?
+Does the State plan to keep special support measures in the field of taxation for taxpayers after the end of emergency situation?

-Yes, on 22 March 2020 the Law “On measures for the prevention and management of national emergency and its consequences in relation to the spread of COVID-19” came into force, by which, inter alia, at the moment the following measures are introduced:
+Yes, on 10 June 2020 the Law on Overcoming the Consequences of the Spread of Covid-19 Infection came into force, by which, inter alia, the following measures are maintained:

 - in accordance with the Regulation of the Cabinet of Ministers tax payers can ask to defer or split into installments accrued and current tax payments for a period up to 3 years, without paying late payment interest.
-Taxpayers must submit a respective application within 2 months' time from the due tax payment term or from 22 March 2020.
+Taxpayers must submit a respective application within 15 days from the due tax payment term.

 In accordance with the Regulation of the Cabinet of Ministers possibility to defer or split delayed tax payments into installments for a period up to 3 years, without paying late payment interest will be available to any company (notwithstanding the industry in which it operates), if the following criteria are met:

 - the turnover from commercial activity during March, April, May or June 2020 has decreased by at least 30% in comparison to the average monthly turnover during 12 months in 2019 or to the average monthly turnover in the months in the period from 1 January 2019 to 1 March 2020 in which the company has actually operated; or

 - the turnover from commercial activity during March, April, May or June 2020 has decreased by at least 20% in comparison to the average monthly turnover during 12 months in 2019 or to the average monthly turnover in the months in the period from 1 January 2019 to 1 March 2020 in which the company has actually operated and at least one the following additional criteria is met:

 - the amount of export in 2019 constitutes 10% of the total turnover or is not less than EUR 500 000; or